 Context Is a KPI: Protecting Brand Equity When Ads Meet Bad Content

-This a 2nd post inspired by my independent study, Conspiracy Theories, Misinformation, Offensive Content, and Ad Adjacency: Impacts on Digital Advertising Effectiveness and Brand Safety.
+This my second post inspired by my independent study, Conspiracy Theories, Misinformation, Offensive Content, and Ad Adjacency: Impacts on Digital Advertising Effectiveness and Brand Safety.

 Here’s what CMOs should know up front:

-• Consumers say they punish: nearly half report they would rethink or boycott if ads run near offensive content (CMO Council, 2017).
+• Consumers punish: Nearly half report they would rethink their relationship with or boycott a brand if ads run near offensive content.

-• Quality context matters: low‑quality inventory and MFA supply drains budget and drags on brand perception.
+• Quality context matters: Low‑quality inventory and MFA (Made-for-Advertising) supply drains budget and drags on brand perception.

 Ad Placement Still Matters